- What challenges will your supply chain face in the year ahead?

 - Strategic Partnering.
 Instead of focusing purely on cost, we can seek out vendors, integrators, and consultants who take the time to learn our business and help us understand the value that new solutions could provide.
 Tools like Gartner’s Magic Quadrant can provide a starting point for identifying vendors that we should consider.

 - Project Management.
 Using solid project management processes can make sure that implementations go the way they are supposed to, and minimize the opportunity for surprises or failures.
 While vendors have an important role to play in managing a project, there tend to be a lot fewer surprises when there’s a trained project manager from the client who is actively involved in an implementation.

 Planning for 2020 and Beyond

 To deal with the uncertainty our supply chains are facing, we need to focus on identifying and implementing technologies that help us be more flexible and responsive.
-Using SWOT Analysis is an easy way to define the best opportunities for investment and craft value propositions to support them.
-But at the end of the day, successful execution depends our commitment to professional development, strategic partnering, and effective project management.
+Using a SWOT Analysis is an easy way to define the best opportunities for investment and craft value propositions to support the technology strategy.
+But at the end of the day, successful execution depends on our commitment to professional development, strategic partnering, and effective project management.

 Visibility is supposed to answer the question, “Where’s my freight?” but does it?
 We outline three truths of visibility you need to know.